Broccoli Nutrition, Benefits, Recipes, Side Effects and More - Dr. Axe

 Epidemiological studies published in the American Journal of Clinical Nutrition readily show that higher fruit and vegetable intake, especially cruciferous veggie intake, is correlated with a lower risk of cardiovascular disease.

-The high fiber content of broccoli nutrition is excellent for lowering cholesterol naturally and fast.
+The high fiber content of broccoli nutrition is excellent for lowering cholesterol naturally.
 It prevents cholesterol from entering your bloodstream by binding to it and removing it, thus making it one of the best cholesterol-lowering foods.

 Sulforaphane can also protect against heart disease by significantly improving high blood pressure levels as well as kidney function, while the compound called lutein present in this vegetable can prevent thickening of the arteries and plaque buildup that can lead to cardiac arrest.